|

 because it is not as rigid as metal or wood, but the introduction of options like

-to similar size metal frames.
-This is because plastic is a poor heat conductor
+they produce compared to similar size metal frames.
+This is because plastic is

-like wood.
+a poor heat conductor like wood.

 The main drawback to a plastic frame is that ultraviolet rays from the sun will